 4. The code is more reasonable and easier to identify

-Method 1: Solve the floating misalignment caused by adding internal and external spacing
+Method 1: Solve floating misalignment caused by adding internal and external spacing

-We usually need to use float to float DIVs in multi-column layouts.
-Usually we will write 3 DIVs for 3-column layout.
+We usually need to use Float to float when the multi -column layout.
+Usually we write 3 DIVs for 3 column layouts.
 We hope to achieve the following effects:

-In order to achieve this effect, we will add margin to allow the column to be directly spaced, and also add a border, plus padding to prevent the text inside from sticking to the border.
-But something unexpected happened.
-After the code was written, the following situation occurred:
+In order to achieve this effect, we will add margin to make the column directly from spacing, and also add borders, and padding so that the text inside will not stick to the border.
+But an unexpected situation happened.
+After the code was written, the following situation actually occurred:

-The third column ran below.
+In the third column, run to the bottom.
 This is not the effect you want.
-So let’s analyze it.
-Follow the general idea.
-The overall width is 800px, 200px for the left column, 400px for the middle column, and 200px for the right column.
-This looks good, but there needs to be a gap between these columns, so you have to change it: 190px for the left column, 400px for the middle column, and 190px for the right column.
-Is that OK?
+Then let’s analyze it.
+According to general ideas.
+The overall width is 800px, the left column is 200, the middle 400, and the right column is 200, which looks good, but there must be spacing between these columns, so you need to change it: left column 190, middle 400, and right column 190.
+Is it OK?

-But to make it look better, you add a border.
+But for the sake of good looks, you added borders.
 But I forgot that the border will also increase the width.
-In addition, you increased the padding of the column: 10px; I am confused, so the actual width becomes: left column: width 200-outer spacing 10-inner spacing 20-border 2=168 , so that there will be no misalignment.
-But don’t you think this is a bit complicated?
-Maybe you need a calculator.
-There will be differences in the display of some browsers with this layout.
+In addition, you have added padding:10px of the column; I'm dizzy, then the actual width will become: left column: width 200-outer spacing 10-inner spacing 20-border 2=168 , so as not to misalign.
+But don’t you find it a bit complicated?
+Maybe you need to have a calculator.
+There will be a gap in such a layout of some browsers.

-Okay, let’s talk about my method.
-According to the hierarchical division, I separate the layout and display.
-The layout means that in addition to the width and float, the layout adds at most an outer spacing, so that it is easier for me to calculate.
-Then we add another DIV to the layout column specifically for displaying borders, internal and external spacing, etc. You don't need to define the width, just adapt it.
-In order to make it easier for you to remember, I improvised a poem: fixed width should be floating, no borders or patches, put a DIV inside, and the defined style will work!
+Okay, let's talk about my method.
+According to the hierarchy, I separate the layout and the display.
+The layout is that in addition to the width and floating outer pitch, the layout is easier to calculate.
+Then we add a DIV in the column of the layout to display the border, the internal and external spacing, etc. You can not need to define the width, you can adapt.
+To facilitate your memory, I improvised a poem: Fixed width should be floating, without borders or patches, put a DIV inside, and define the style to work!

-Method 2: Solve the problem of inner floating elements detaching from the outer layer
+Method 2: Solve the internal floating elements from the outer layer

-In order to make a product catalog or picture album, we use UL or N DIVs to float.
+In order to create a product catalog or picture album, we used UL or N DIVs to float.
 The desired effect is as follows:

-The solution to this problem is actually very simple.
+The solution to this is actually very simple.

 1. You can add a float:left; to the outer layer to solve the problem.

-2. Another method is to place a DIV at the end to clear the float after the float ends.
+2. Another method is to place a DIV to clear the floating at the end after the float is over.

 3. Add height or width to the outer layer.